Pontipek/IT-Ticketing-System/README.md

 # 📘 Ticketing System Lab Using Spiceworks

+---
+## Overview
 A beginner-friendly IT Help Desk lab demonstrating how to use **Spiceworks Cloud Help Desk** to log, track, and resolve support tickets.
 This project simulates real Tier 1 troubleshooting scenarios and proper ticket documentation.

----

 ## 🎯 Objective
 Learn the fundamentals of an IT ticketing system, including: